coder-mylles/flask-3/README.md

 * The upvote functionality does not work as expected.

 # Support and Contact Details
-For any comments,suggestions,feedback or inquiries, contact me via email: ndundirokamau@gmail.com
+For any comments,suggestions,feedback or inquiries, contact me via email: martin.mylles@student.moringaschool.com
 # License
 MIT License

-Copyright © 2019 Ndundiro Kamau
+Copyright © 2021 Martin Mylles